seven1m/acts_as_taggable_on_steroids/README.md

 ## Bugs?

-This fork was made by [Tim Morgan](https://github.com/seven1m), but I don't maintain it beyond what is neede for my own project.
+This fork was made by [Tim Morgan](https://github.com/seven1m), but I don't maintain it beyond what is needed for my own project.

 If you find a bug, please fork the repo and fix it.